sreya1711/sudoku11/README.md

 # Sudoku Web App 🧩

 This is a simple Sudoku game built using **HTML, CSS, and JavaScript** — playable directly in the browser!
-No backend or external libraries needed.

 ## 🌐 Live Demo